syncfusion-content/blazor-docs/blazor/treeview/node-selection.md

 ## Retrieve indices of selected nodes

-In the Blazor treeview component, we can show the index value of the selected TreeView nodes in the UI.
-We can obtain the index of selected items values with the help of the TreeView's [GetTreeData](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.SfTreeView-1.html#Syncfusion_Blazor_Navigations_SfTreeView_1_GetTreeData_System_String_) method in the [NodeSelecting](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.TreeViewEvents-1.html#Syncfusion_Blazor_Navigations_TreeViewEvents_1_NodeSelecting) event.
+In the Blazor treeview component, you can show the index value of the selected TreeView nodes in the UI.
+You can obtain the index of selected items values with the help of the TreeView's [GetTreeData](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.SfTreeView-1.html#Syncfusion_Blazor_Navigations_SfTreeView_1_GetTreeData_System_String_) method in the [NodeSelecting](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.TreeViewEvents-1.html#Syncfusion_Blazor_Navigations_TreeViewEvents_1_NodeSelecting) event.

 ```cshtml
 @using Syncfusion.Blazor.Navigations